ward/run/_posts/2015-10-04-belfius-brussels-minimarathon.md

 front of the Royal Palace and it was slightly going uphill again here, so I decided I could use another breather when I reached the next group, a 40 year old guy and a teenager (both ages estimates).
+[A picture of me behind the kid, older guy on my left][sportograf1].

 I was pretty close to settling behind these two for a longer while, when a guy was starting to pass me on my left as we were nearing the 3 km mark.
 I decided